 - Is the apartment pet friendly?
 If so, what is the additional costs?

 Don’t be afraid to ask a few questions during your tour to eliminate any doubts you may have.

-What To Look For During Your Apartment Tour?
+What To Look For During Your Apartment Tour

-When touring the apartment, here are some specific things to look for –
+When touring the apartment, here are some specific things to look for:

 - Are the grounds in good condition or is there trash everywhere?

-- Is the landscaping well maintained?
+- Does the apartment complex seem well maintained?

 - Do the apartments seem to have good natural light?